Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-03-arc-unit-circle.md

 There are number of important take-aways from the above video and figure.

-1. You must remember, that 0-rad/0° is at the right side of the unit circle, whe  ℸre 3 o'clock is on a clock's face.
+1. You must remember, that 0-rad/0° is at the right side of the unit circle, where 3 o'clock is on a clock's face.
 2. 2∏  and 0 are at the same place.
 2∏ signifies an entire rotation around the unit circle.
 3. It is quite easy to convert between radians and degrees.